Better Together—Return to Campus 2020-2021

 - Do our best to self-quarantine as a family for 10 days before returning to campus to limit potential exposure to COVID-19 by avoiding contact with those outside our household.

-- Self-quarantine for 10 days following any travel outside of the Bay Area.
+- Self-quarantine for 10 days following any travel outside of California.

 - Complete the daily health check form for every student each day that they attend school in person.